 Our Verdict · Travel Insurance

-Our opinion on Scotiabank Momentum Visa Infinite Travel Insurance
+Our take on travel insurance for the Scotiabank Momentum Visa Infinite

 Strong cancellation.
 Thin medical.
 The Scotia Momentum Visa Infinite travel insurance does the everyday stuff well and leaves the catastrophic stuff half-covered.
 Trip cancellation and interruption sit at the Canadian standard, $1,500 and $2,000 per person, and the 4-hour flight delay trigger beats most cards.
 Then the medical fine print bites: $1,000,000 sounds huge, but it lasts 15 days, applies only under 65, and pays you back after you front the bill.
 Most cardholders assume a million-dollar limit means they are set abroad.
 It means they are set for a short trip, while young, if they can advance a US hospital bill first.
 If you travel under 65 for a week or two and the trip is on this card, the coverage is real.
 Past 65, past 15 days, or on a longer trip, the medical gap is the part that actually costs money.